Sid-cloud13/Expenses_traker/README.md

   - Filter expenses by date, category, or amount.
   - Generate graphical reports and summaries.
   - Introduce category customization (add/remove categories).

 ---

-## ❤️ Contributions

-Contributions are welcome!
-Feel free to fork the repository, suggest features, or report bugs via GitHub issues.

----

-## 📜 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

----